dashingsoft/pyarmor/docs/how-to/protection.rst

 Above all, Python interpreter to run the obfuscated scripts can't be replaced, if the obfuscated scripts could be executed by patched Python interpreter, it's impossible to prevent others to read any Python runtime data.

-At this time Pyarmor need :option:`--pack` to implement this.
+At this time Pyarmor need :option:`--pack` to implement this, and need move real code from main script to one module, because :option:`--private` doesn't work for main script.

 First configure necessary items [#]_::